 Irregular expenditure that was incurred and identified during the current financial year and which was not condoned by the council or the relevant authority must be recorded appropriately in the irregular expenditure register.
 If liability for the irregular expenditure can be attributed to a person, a debt account is created if such a person is liable in law.
 Immediate steps are thereafter taken to recover the amount from the person concerned.
 If recovery is not possible, the accounting officer or accounting authority may write off the amount as debt impairment and disclose such in the relevant note to the financial statements.
 The irregular expenditure register must also be updated accordingly.
-If the irregular expenditure has not been condoned and no person is liable in law, the expenditure related thereto remains against the relevant expenditure register.
+If the irregular expenditure has not been condoned and no person is liable in law, the expenditure related thereto remains against the relevant expenditure item, be disclosed as such in the note to the financial statements and updated accordingly in the irregular expenditure register.